sandcassociates/knowledge-base/docs/annotating-plan-sheets.md

 6. Follow the above steps for the rest of the plan sheets.

-7. After you've added the quantities to your plan sheets and you've double-checked your work, you're ready to begin the internal QC review process.
+7. After you've added the quantities to your plan sheets and you've double-checked your work, you're ready to begin [S&C's internal QC review process].

 [added BMPs to the Design]: /knowledge-base/docs/design-in-ord
 [boneyard]: /knowledge-base/docs/glossary#boneyard